andrakis/c4-lisp/README.md

 An experiment on the [C4](https://github.com/rswier/c4) self-hosting C virtual machine.

+This might better be known as a Scheme interpreter, but the author isn't sure on the correct terminology.

 New opcodes are added:

 * SYS1, SYS2, SYS3, SYS4: Calls functions in internal.cpp, which implement the behind-the-scenes details of the language.